debarun1234/Project_Browser/README.md

 - Familiar with Material Design UI from Android developer

 # Test Device
-- Application will be compatible : all google devices.
+- Application will be compatible : All Devices.
 - Android OS : 5.0.1 Lollipop to 7.1.1 Nougat and future updates.
 - Later Window (Visual Studio or 'C#' language